openblockchains/awesome-diem/README.md

 - [Libraj](https://github.com/libra-vista/libraj) by Wen Shen Jun  - a java library client that can be used to interact with libra nodes
 - [Jlibra](https://github.com/ketola/jlibra) by Sauli Ketola  - a Java library for interacting with the Libra blockchain.

+**Move**
+- [TaoHe](https://github.com/taoheorg/taohe) by Ville Sundell - Collection of nestable smart contract resources for Diem and other MoveVM blockchains.

 ### Courses / Code Schools